kadamwhite/angular-validation-demo/README.md

 **Binding to form state**

 Forms in angular are an instance of `FormController`, and the `name` attribute of the form reveals that instance to the current `$scope`.
-Leveraging the form and form fields' `$dirty`, `$error` and `$invalid` properties allows you to contextually reveal error messages or deactivate the submit button through the `ng-show` and `ng-disabled` directies.
+Leveraging the form and form fields' `$dirty`, `$error` and `$invalid` properties allows you to contextually reveal error messages or deactivate the submit button through the `ng-show` and `ng-disabled` directives.

 **Custom Validation**

-Angular provides out-of-the-box support for common html5 input types and includes directives for validating input elements' `required`, `pattern`, `minlength`, `maxlength`, `min`, and `max` attributes.
+Angular provides out-of-the-box support for common HTML5 input types and includes directives for validating input elements' `required`, `pattern`, `minlength`, `maxlength`, `min`, and `max` attributes.

 Custom validators may be created by defining new directives depending on the `ngModel` controller.
 The "Custom Validation" of the linked documentation shows how to create `integer` and `float` type-validation directives.